-As the business grew, the twins learned to navigate “make it or break it” situations, and after a large scale product shipment cancellation, they faced their hardest days the brand had seen.
+As the business grew, the twins learned to navigate “make it or break it” situations.
+After a large scale product shipment cancellation, they faced their hardest days the brand had seen.
 The twins gave everything they had to keep the brand alive, even going on food stamps to literally make ends meet.
 And these women kept going.
 They “stopped giving a fuck” about what others thought, worked harder, smarter and faster, and after some time, gained big-time attention from key players in the entertainment and fashion world.

 Today Coco and Breezy’s avant-garde designs have ranged from the “third-eye” sunglasses for the late Prince to recent collaborations with Hershey’s, Ciroc, and SIX:02.
 These twins certainly have our hearts, and our eyes.